France-ioi/bebras-platform/README.md

 validate it manually through the database.
 A record should have been created in the "user" table, and you need to set the fields "validated" and "isAdmin" to 1.
-You can then log in on the /teacherInterface/index_en.html page
+You can then log in on the `/teacherInterface/index_en.html` page.

-*Generating contests:$ contests need to be "generated", which means compiling all of the questions into a single html file, a css file, a js file and a php file.
+*Generating contests:* contests need to be "generated", which means compiling all of the questions into a single html file, a css file, a js file and a php file.
 You do that as an admin in the "Contest" tab by selecting a contest in the first grid, and clicking on "Regenerate selected contest".